SHOPPINGCLAW

 Does AutoGen require a different trust model?

-No. It still benefits from signed identity, terms, and operator-visible posture before another system engages it.
+No. It still benefits from signed identity, terms, and operator-visible public proof before another system engages it.

 Can AutoGen agents still use external payment rails?